 What if I am in a different timezone?

 The majority of course materials will be available entirely when convenient for you (asynchronously) if needed.
-Lecture question and answer periods which will not be recorded, the coding quiz, and critique time in labs will require live (synchronous) participation.
+Lecture question and answer periods which will not be recorded, and critique time in labs will require live (synchronous) participation.

 If you are in a different timezone that makes it difficult to attend live (synchronous) course sessions, please email Andrew and we will try to accommodate you.

 To make our live (synchronous) times on Zoom more manageable, please make sure to: